Greece Moments Greece Moments

 View of Paleo Karlovasi

-You should also plan a detour to the harbor district if you are a fan of street art.
-In the district Limenas Karlovasi creative graffiti and a cozy waterfront promenade where you can watch the ship traffic await you on many corners.
+If you’re a fan of street art, you should also plan a detour to the harbor district.
+In the Limenas Karlovasi district, creative graffiti and a cozy waterfront promenade where you can watch the boat traffic await you around many corners.

 limena karlovasi samos hafen street art graffiti